andher1802/geomodelling_challenge/README.md

 **IMPORTANT**: It is important to run the script from the root folder, taking into account that the default values of the input arguments are relative to this folder.
 You also can adjust this parameters by providing the appropiate input_geometry and folder paths.

 Similarly, there is an alternative workflow that allows to download the image that resulted from the search catalog.
-(This downloads the large images from sentinel therefore should be used with caution)
+(This worflow downloads the large images from sentinel therefore should be used with caution)

 - `python main_pipeline/download_sentinel_images.py --start_date <start_date> --end_date <end_date>`

 ## Results and Clustering Analysis

-On the root folder, there is a jupyter notebook to see the results of the analysis and conduct a k-means clustering analysis over the stacked NDVI images located in the folder sentinel_data/NDVI_SEL/ (The selected scenes for our analysis)
+On the root folder, there is a jupyter notebook to see the results of the NDVI computation and conducts a k-means clustering analysis over the stacked NDVI images located in the folder sentinel_data/NDVI_SEL/ (The selected scenes for our analysis)

-To run this notebook, please install jupyter lab and open the notebook in the jupyter lab environment.
+To run this notebook, please install jupyter lab and open the `main_workflow.ipynb` file in the jupyter lab environment.
 In this notebook also you can visualize the images located in the NDVI_TEST folder.
 The expected output can be found here [Challenge result](https://github.com/andher1802/geomodelling_challenge/blob/main/main_workflow.ipynb)

 ## Unit Testing

-This package provides a unit test for the main workflow that uses a know input to test the expected output of the urls that resulted from the data catalog search.
+This package also contains unit test for the main workflow that uses a known input and tests the expected output resulting from the data catalog search.
-This tests is used to check if everythig goes as expected after changes to the main workflow of the applications.
+This tests is used to check if everything goes as expected after changes made to the main workflow or other methods in the project.

 To run the unit test (from the main folder of the application) type on the terminal: